Healthy Homes Assessment Mangateretere

 Insulation Mangateretere

-Underfloor and ceiling insulation is mandatory in all rental homes from 1 July 2019.
-All landlords and property managers have to make sure that the insulation is up to this new quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.
+The insulation of the ceiling and underfloor is a requirement for all rent homes as of July 1st, 2019.
+All landlords and property managers are required to make sure that the insulation is in line with this new standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space may need to be filled with or replaced.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3